Danielshow/Fast_Food_React/README.md

 ## Contributing

-If you'd like to Contribute, please fork the repository and create a new branch, commit to that branch and make a pull request
+If you'd like to Contribute, please fork the repository and create a new branch, commit to that branch and make a pull request.

-## Author

-1. Danielshow